-Founded in 1923, the Marion County Public Library is getting close to its 100 year anniversary.
-We offer free circulation of print books, audio books, music cds and movies, all appealing to an array of ages.
+Founded in 1923, the Marion County Public Library is celebrating its 100 year anniversary.
+We offer free circulation of print books, audio books, and movies, all appealing to an array of ages.
 There are board books and picture books in the early reader section, juvenile-specific and young adult specific fiction and graphic novels, combined juvenile and young adult non-fiction and biography, and adult fiction, non-fiction, graphic novels and biography.

 We also have an ever-expanding collection of large print titles, as well as sections for classic literature, paperbacks, romance, westerns and over-sized non-fiction.
 Additionally, there are a variety of texts available in our Kentucky section, and our genealogy books are housed in their own research room.